marinapts/datavis_airpollution_covid/air_pollution_preprocessing/README.md

 	...
 }
 ```
-* `air_pollution_data.json` is the ouput of the code with all the data for the front-end.
+* `air_pollution_data.json` is the output of the code with all the data for the front-end.